 A good content marketing strategy can improve your search engine rankings and bring you leads organically.

-Email marketing is the most effective tactic for growth, with only 18% of business professionals stating that it is the most difficult.
+Email marketing is the most effective tactic for growth, with only 18% of business professionals stating it is the most difficult.

-What is sales prospecting?
+What is a prospect?

 During the sales prospecting process, you already know that an individual is interested in your product or service (they’re a lead).
-The question is, how will you get them to choose you.
+The question is, how will you get them to choose you?

 Within your sales prospecting process, there are three things that you have to manage.